gcanti/fp-ts/docs/modules/ReadonlyMap.ts.md

 ## lookup

-Lookup the value for a key in a `Map`.
+Lookup the value for a key in a `ReadonlyMap`.

 **Signature**